za24id/Assignment3/README.md

 #### 5.2 Why was the tool developed
 The developers of the tool claim that although a significant body of research has addressed affine scheduling and partitioning, the problem of automatically finding good affine transforms for communication-optimized coarse-grained parallelization together with locality optimization for the general case of arbitrarily-nested loop sequences remains a challenging problem.Therefore they propose a cost model to drive automatic transformation in the polyhedral model.
 [2]

+#### 5.3 Limiations

+Unlike existing parallelization tools, for example AESOP, PLUTO is not integrated as a part of a compiler, meaning a user would still have to compile and link to see quantitative results.
+Rather, it only generates modified source code.

 ---

 ### 6.0 Connections